Austria: Nazi rule

+Allied occupation

-Vienna fell on 13 April 1945, during the Soviet Vienna Offensive, just before the total collapse of the Third Reich.
+Vienna fell on 13 April 1945, during the Soviet Vienna offensive, just before the total collapse of the Third Reich.
 The invading Allied powers, in particular the Americans, planned for the supposed "Alpine Fortress Operation" of a national redoubt, that was largely to have taken place on Austrian soil in the mountains of the Eastern Alps.
 However, it never materialised because of the rapid collapse of the Reich.

-Karl Renner and Adolf Schärf (Socialist Party of Austria [Social Democrats and Revolutionary Socialists]), Leopold Kunschak (Austria's People's Party [former Christian Social People's Party]), and Johann Koplenig (Communist Party of Austria) declared Austria's secession from the Third Reich by the Declaration of Independence on 27 April 1945 and set up a provisional government in Vienna under state Chancellor Renner the same day, with the approval of the victorious Red Army and backed by Joseph Stalin.
+Karl Renner and Adolf Schärf (Socialist Party of Austria), Leopold Kunschak (Christian Social Party), and Johann Koplenig (Communist Party of Austria) declared Austria's secession from the Third Reich by the Declaration of Independence on 27 April 1945 and set up a provisional government in Vienna under state Chancellor Renner the same day, with the approval of the victorious Red Army and backed by Joseph Stalin.
 (The date is officially named the birthday of the second republic.)
 At the end of April, most of western and southern Austria were still under Nazi rule.
-On 1 May 1945, the federal constitution of 1929, which had been terminated by dictator Dollfuss on 1 May 1934, was declared valid again.
-The total number of military deaths from 1939 to 1945 was 260,000.
-The total number of Jewish Holocaust victims was 65,000.
+On 1 May 1945, the Federal Constitutional Law of 1920, which had been terminated by dictator Dollfuss on 1 May 1934, was declared valid again.
+The total number of Austrian military deaths from 1939 to 1945 was 260,000.
+The total number of Jewish Austrian Holocaust victims was 65,000.
 About 140,000 Jewish Austrians had fled from the country in 1938–39.
 Thousands of Austrians had taken part in serious Nazi crimes (hundreds of thousands of people died in the Mauthausen-Gusen concentration camp alone), a fact which was officially acknowledged by Chancellor Franz Vranitzky in 1992.